Difference Between Humoral And Cell Mediated Immunity

 What is Humoral Immunity?

-Humoral Immunity Definition and Mechanism: This kind of immunity is produced by accessory cells known as antibodies that are released into the body fluids by B cells.
+Humoral Immunity Definition and Mechanism: Humoral Immunity is a kind of immunity produced by accessory cells known as antibodies that are released into the body fluids by B cells.
 It has the function of protecting the body against foreign microorganisms and removing toxins.

 Process of Humoral Response